 Biological Standards Institute Upgrades Steam Boiler System

-CFB Boilers recently completed a major steam boiler plant upgrade for the National Institute for Biological Standards and Control (NIBSC) in South Mimms.
+CFB Boilers completed a major steam boiler plant upgrade for the National Institute for Biological Standards and Control (NIBSC) in South Mimms.

 NIBSC specialises in the field of biological standardisation, developing and producing over 90% of the international standards used to assure the quality of biological medicines.
-It is also the UK’s Official Medicines Laboratory and a centre of the UK Health Protection Agency.
+It is also the UK’s Official Medicines Laboratory and a centre for the UK Health Protection Agency.

 Efficiency and low carbon emissions are key targets for the Government, and given the Institute’s status, it is important that we lead from the front in terms of energy and environmental responsibility, explains Jude Hughes environment and energy manager at NIBSC.